No matter which career you choose, anyone can make a difference by donating to charity, engaging in advocacy, or volunteering.

 Rich countries have a disproportionate impact on issues like global trade, migration, climate change, and technology policy, and are generally at least partly democratic.
 So if you’d prefer to do something besides giving money, consider advocating for important issues.

 Let’s take perhaps the simplest example: voting in elections.
 Several studies have used statistical models to estimate the chances of a single vote determining the US presidential election.
 Because the US electoral system is determined at the state level, if you live in a state that strongly favours one candidate, your chance of deciding the outcome is effectively zero.
-But if you live in a state that’s contested, your chances rise to between one in ten million and one in a million.
+But if you live in a state that’s contested, your chances rise to between 1 in 10 million and 1 in a million.
 That’s quite a bit higher than your chances of winning the lottery.

 Remember, the US federal government is very, very big.
 Let’s imagine one candidate wanted to spend 0.2% more of GDP on foreign aid.
-That would be about $144 billion in extra foreign aid over their four-year term.10 One millionth of that is $144,000.
-So if voting takes you an hour, it could be the most important hour — the highest in expected value -—you’ll spend that year.
-(The figures are similar in other rich countries – smaller countries have less at stake, but each vote counts for more.
+That would be about $187 billion in extra foreign aid over their four-year term.14 One millionth of that is $187,000.
+So if voting takes you an hour, it could be the most important hour — the highest in expected value — you’ll spend that year.
+(The figures are similar in other rich countries; smaller countries have less at stake, but each vote counts for more.
 Read more about these estimates.)

-We’ve used the example of voting since it’s quantifiable, but we expect the basic idea — the very small chance of changing a very big thing — applies to other forms of (well-chosen) advocacy, such as petitioning your Congressperson, getting out the vote for the right candidate, or going to a town hall.
-We think this is likely to be even more true if you’re careful to focus on the most important and more neglected issues, though more work is needed to determine the best policies to promote.
+We’ve used the example of voting since it’s quantifiable, but we expect the basic idea — the very small chance of changing a very big thing — applies to other forms of (well-chosen) advocacy, such as petitioning your congressperson, getting out the vote for the right candidate, or going to a town hall meeting.
+We think this is likely to be even more true if you’re careful to focus on the most important and more neglected issues.

 Suppose you don’t have any money or power, and you don’t feel like you can contribute by working on an important problem.
 What then?